Synonyms: ACL Anterior Cruciate ligament

 - The International Knee Documentation Committee (IKDC) activity levels: level I, jumping, cutting, and pivoting sports (football, basketball, soccer); level II, heavy manual labor, side-to-side sports (skiing, tennis); level III, light manual work, noncutting sports (jogging, running); and level IV, sedentary activity without sports.

 - A/P, lateral and weight bearing views indicated.
 Generally normal.
 Segond fracture is pathognomonic for ACL tear.
 Long-leg views are indicated if lower extremity malalignment is identified.
 Avulsion of the ACL insertion may be seen on lateral or tunnel view.
 Notch stenosis and tibial spine spurs are indicative of chronic ACL tear.

 - MRI: Not routinely necessary but helpful for assessing associated injuries; 95% accurate at diagnosing ACL tear.
 Normal ACL appears as a smooth, well-defined structure of low signal intensity on a sagittal image through the intercondylar notch.
 ACL disruption = discontinuity, abnormal course, or fluid signal traversing the ligament on T2 images best seen sagittal images.
 Acute injury may show increase signal intensity within ACL due to edema and hemorrhage.
 60% of ACL tears are associated with bone abnormalities "bone bruise."

-- Bone bruise is generally middle one third of the lateral femoral condyle and the posterior one third of the lateral tibial plateau (Graf Am J Sports Med 1993;21:220-223)
+- Classic “pivot shift” bone contusion /bone bruise is middle one third of the lateral femoral condyle and the posterior one third of the lateral tibial plateau (Graf Am J Sports Med 1993;21:220-223)